Languages with Type Inference: OCaml, Scala, Haskell

 rem 7 3

-float division by zero evaluates to infinity or neg_infinity evaluates to Infinity or -Infinity, values which do not have literals evaluates to Infinity or -Infinity, values which do not have literals
+float division by zero infinity nan or neg_infinity infinity nan or neg_infinity evaluates to Infinity, NaN, or -Infinity, values which do not have literals

 -- syntax error if exponent not an integer: